+- 1.7

 - 1 train /eɪ/

-- 2 tree /iː/
+- 2 tree /i/

-- 3 egg/e/
+- 3 egg/ε/

-- 4 bike /aɪ/
+- 4 bike /aɪ/ 5 phone /oʊ/

-- 5 phone /ອບ/

-- 6 boot /uː/
+- 6 boot/u/

-7 car /ɑː/
+- 7 car /gr/

-- Now play it again, pausing after each one for Sts to repeat.
+Now play it again, pausing after each one for Sts to repeat.

 EXTRA SUPPORT If these sounds are difficult for your Sts, it will help to show them the mouth position.
-You could model this yourself or use the Sound Bank videos on the Teacher's Resource Centre.
+You could model this yourself or use the Sound Bank videos on the Teacher Resource Center.

-EXTRAIDEA Tell Sts to go to the Sound Bank on pp.166-167.
-If your Sts didn't use English File Elementary, explain that this is a reference section of the book, where they can check the symbols and see common sound-spelling patterns.
+EXTRA IDEA Tell Sts to go to the Sound Bank on pp.166-167.
+If your Sts didn't use American English File Level 1, explain that this is a reference section of the book, where they can check the symbols and see common sound-spelling patterns.
 Look at the spelling rules for the seven sounds.
 Model and drill the example words for the vowels and elicit / explain their meaning.